Gothenburg Synagogue

+The Gothenburg Synagogue (Göteborgs synagoga) is a Conservative Jewish congregation and synagogue, located at Östra Larmgatan 12, near Drottningtorget, Gothenburg, in the municipality of Gothenburg, in the Västra Götaland County of Sweden.
+The synagogue was designed by August Krüger in the Romanesque Revival style and completed in 1855, and has 300 seats.

+The synagogue was classified as a listed building in 1999.

+History

 Between 25 and 30% of the membership fees are used for security measures, as Jews risk attack from Middle Eastern, far-left and far-right extremists.

-The synagogue was firebombed on Saturday, 9 December 2017.
-Three migrant men were arrested.
+In December 2017, the synagogue was firebombed.
+Three people were arrested.
 Prosecutor Stina Lundqvist said about 10 to 15 people may have attacked "in concert".
 The attack was condemned as antisemitic by mayor Ann-Sofie Hermansson.
 In the aftermath of the attack, the synagogue was visited by two cabinet ministers in a show of support from the highest political level.